John D. Boughter, Jr., Ph.D.

 Research Interests

 Ingestive decisions play a key role in a number of human conditions including obesity, diabetes, anorexia, hypertension, and coronary artery disease.
-My lab uses neuroanatomical, neurophysiological, and behavioral genetic approaches towards the study of ingestive behaviors in laboratory mice.
+My lab uses neuroanatomical, neurophysiological, imaging and behavioral approaches towards the study of ingestive behaviors in laboratory mice.

 Central pathways for taste and reward